You’d think CSGO players would try to take it easy on their wrists, but they’ll make exceptions for the sake of desk space.

 The majority of pro CSGO players who play with a tilted keyboard only do so because they’ve gotten used to it over years of competitive play.
 Nowadays, high-end gear manufacturers offer ten-keyless “tournament” keyboards and players have much more space.
 Still, some players continue to tip their peripherals.

 For old-school players, the keyboard tilt is something they’ve always played with.
-It harkens back to the early days of esports, where the prize pools were small and the desks even smaller.
+It harkens back to the early days of esports, when the prize pools were small and the desks even smaller.

 As for the rookies, many of them just want to emulate their idols.
 Others picked it up from playing in internet cafes.
 The keyboard tilt is slowly going extinct, but for now it remains one of the last holdovers from the early era of esports.